Frosty515/Custom-Arch/docs/design.md

 - There are 3 different page size options set in PGS: 4KiB (0), 16KiB (1), 64KiB (2).
 - Each page table level takes up 10 bits of the address space.
 - There can be 3-5 page table levels.
 This is set in PTL: 3 levels is 0, 4 levels is 1, 5 levels is 2.
 - A page size of 64KiB is not an option for 5 levels of page tables.
+An `INVALID_INSTRUCTION` exception will be generated if this is attempted to be enabled.
 - At each level, there is the option to specify if the page table is the lowest level.
 This allows for larger pages to save space in the page tables.

 ### Enabling paging